justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 > [!NOTE]
 > If you added Thai glyphs through pre-defined glyphs set via the scripts pop-up window, you will automatically have multiple Metrics preset here.
 You can choose to keep/ modify/ delete them out as you see fit for your design.

-In this insturction, we would like to keep the metricminimal for ease of understanding.
+In this instruction, we would like to keep the metricminimal for ease of understanding.
 And will only focus on what is necessary.
 We started by adding the glyphs through method (1.1)

 ![title](images/Thai_Metric_Alignment_1.png)